Volunteer with Harnett Health

 You can contact our Volunteer Service Coordinator to obtain a Junior Volunteer application packet or print one from our website.
 All applicants must complete the application and have two recommendations listed.
 Applications are also sent out to surrounding schools, so please check to see if your guidance counselor has any on hand.

 How will I know if I am accepted into the program?

 Once applications have been reviewed, all applicants will receive a letter notifying them of their acceptance.
 Due to space limitations of our program, not all applicants will be selected.

 What can I expect during my volunteer experience?

 Those selected will be required to attend a meeting with Volunteer Services and Employee Health to complete a health assessment and orientation.
 All Junior Volunteers will wear uniform shirts during their work hours.
 Appropriate attire is expected to be worn by the volunteer at all times.
-Volunteers will perform non-clinical duties as assigned by the department and will have the benefit of gaining valuable experience of performing in a health care setting.
+Volunteers will perform duties as assigned by the department and will have the benefit of gaining valuable experience of performing in a health care setting.